-The Global Business Unit, which was renamed from the International Business Unit in April 2020, supports the global businesses of a diverse range of clients, such as Japanese companies operating overseas, non-Japanese companies, financial institutions and government agencies and public corporations of various countries.
-This business unit mainly consists of the international businesses of SMBC, SMBC Trust Bank, SMFL, SMBC Nikko Securities and their foreign subsidiaries.
-At March 31, 2023, we have global network of 152 overseas offices.
+The Global Business Unit supports the global businesses of a diverse range of clients, such as Japanese companies operating overseas, non-Japanese companies, financial institutions, government agencies, public corporations and retail clients of various countries.
+This business unit mainly consists of the global businesses of SMBC, SMBC Trust Bank, SMFL, SMBC Nikko Securities and their foreign subsidiaries.
+At March 31, 2024, we have global network of 151 overseas offices.